Quick Spacers provide an interface for you to visually drag and set and padding and margins for an element from its edges.

 - They have a max dragging limit of 300px to avoid any accidental long drags.

-- Quick Spacers doesn’t support negative margins.
-This is intentionally not implemented so as to provide a clean and consistent UX, which would otherwise cause havoc and won’t allow element selection if accidentally overlapped.
+- Quick Spacers doesn’t support dragging for negative margins.
+This is intentionally blocked so as to provide a clean and consistent UX, which would otherwise cause problems with the design workflow, i.e. it wouldn’t allow element selection if spacers overlap them.